 3. Hills & Europa

-Wild Duck Canteen has become one of Seoul’s hottest food and lifestyle brands, collaborating with brands outside of Korea like Norma and Atelier September.
+Wild Duck Canteen is one of the hottest food and lifestyle brands in Seoul right now, collaborating with big-name brands outside of Korea like Norma and Atelier September.
 Wherever they open a new location, you can count on them to be there.
-In the Wild Duck Canteen universe, Hills & Europa is responsible for the music and drinks.
-Pudding is also a specialty here.
+In the Wild Duck Canteen universe, Haeundae Village Hills & Europa is responsible for the music and drinks.
+The pudding is also a specialty here.

 📍35, Sinheung-ro, Yongsan-gu (Naver map)